Garrafao/TokenChange/README.md

 In the following examples I will only use the lemmatized corpus and lemmatized test sentences (the ccoha corpora are available both, lemmatized and non-lemmatized).
 It is worth trying non-lemmatized test sentences, since BERT has achieved better results using non-lemmatized sentences in my thesis (see [this Bachelor Thesis](#bibtex)).

 Note that if you want to create self-trained, count-based token vectors for non-lemmatized sentences, the corpora on which the type vectors are trained on, has to contain non-lemmatized sentences too!
-The word2vec vocabulary only contains lemmatized words????????????????????, so it can not be used on non-lemmatized test sentences.

-The BERT model can handle both, lemmatized and non-lemmatized test sentences.
+The BERT model and the word2vec model can handle both, lemmatized and non-lemmatized test sentences.
 , just by changing the parameter "lemma" to "token".

 The test sentences should be stored in a csv file with the following values for each sentence: